satyajeetmunje/satyajeetmunje.github.io/connectserver.md

 Installation on Mac OS X and Windows is the same as for any software application as:

 1. Download the program.
-2. Double-click downloaded program to launch the installation.
+2. Double-click program to launch the installation.
 3. Follow the installation wizard.

 ### Installation Wizard